html-graph/html-graph.github.io/content/accessing-graph-structure.md

 {{< / code >}}
 This method returns `null` if the node does not exist.

-1. get node ID for a specific HTMLElement, call
+1. get node ID for a specific HTMLElement
 {{< code lang="javascript" >}}
 const nodeId = canvas.graph.getElementNodeId(nodeElement);
 {{< / code >}}